minnygal/HideAndSeek/README.md

 In the example below, you're in the Garage, you typed ```teleport``` and pressed the Enter key, and you were be taken to the Pantry in 1 move.

 ```
 You are in the Garage.
-You see the following exits:
+You see the following exit:
  - the Entry is In
 Someone could hide behind the car
 You have not found any opponents
 2: Which direction do you want to go (or type 'check'): teleport
 Teleporting to random location with hiding place: Pantry

 You are in the Pantry.
-You see the following exits:
+You see the following exit:
  - the Landing is to the North
 Someone could hide inside a cabinet
 You have not found any opponents